EnMasseProject/enmasse/HACKING.md

 # Changing the OpenShift templates

+The OpenShift templates for EnMasse are generated from [jsonnet](jsonnet.org) files.

-To make changes to the Open edit the jsonnet files in root and include/ folders.
+To make changes to the templates, edit the jsonnet files in the include/ folder.
 To generate the templates,
 run:

     git submodule update --init
     make

+This will generate updated templates in the generated/ folder.